hoangt/llvm-lx/README.md

 1. `clang -c -g -emit-llvm test.c`
 Produces `test.bc` with debug info.

 2. `llvm-lx -t=test.c:4 test.bc`
 Prints `[llvm-lx] Found loop at test.c:4`
-Produces `test.lx.bc` which has the loop at line 4 extracted into function called `__lx_test_4`.
+Produces `test.lx.bc` which has the loop at line 4 extracted into function called `__lx_test.c_4`.

 ## Notes

 1. Extract Multiple - Multiple loops may be extracted by specifying each on the commandline as comma separated locations.
 Eg. `llvm-lx -t=file1.c:4,file2.c6, file1.c:22`.
 However, when the loops are in close proximity the code extractor may crash.
     a.
 Loop Visit Order - Loops are visited in reverse topological order, innermost to outer loop.

 2. [Whole Program Bitcode](https://github.com/travitch/whole-program-llvm) - Use this project to compile entire workloads to bitcode.
-Note that this tools requires debug info present in the bitcode.
+Note that `llvm-lx` requires debug info present in the bitcode.

 3. Debugging - In case the loop you expect to find is missing, you can use the `-d` flag while running `llvm-lx` to dump the file name and line number of each loop it encounters into a file called `loop-locs.txt`